leo2506/metis-work/Project 3/Readme.md

 ## Repository Organization
 **Name** | **Description**
 ---|---
-All_work.ipynb | A notebook contains all data cleaning, feature engineering, modeling, cost-benefit analysis, feature importance analysis
+`All_work.ipynb`[All_work.ipynb] | A notebook contains all data cleaning, feature engineering, modeling, cost-benefit analysis, feature importance analysis
-Cost Analysis.twb | A tableau workbook contains preliminary data analysis of average profit from fully paid clients and average loss from delinquent or default clients model.pkl | Pickled best model(Gradient Boosting Classifier with Combine Sampling on the training) /Data | It contains all raw data and cleaned data /Proposal | This is the initial proposal which is already deprecated because the topic changed.
+`Cost Analysis.twb`[Cost Analysis.twb] | A tableau workbook contains preliminary data analysis of average profit from fully paid clients and average loss from delinquent or default clients
+`model.pkl`[model.pkl] | Pickled best model(Gradient Boosting Classifier with Combine Sampling on the training) /`Data`[Data] | It contains all raw data and cleaned data /`Proposal`[Proposal] | This is the initial proposal which is already deprecated because the topic changed.
-/Slides | Essential for an elevation pitch
+/`Slides`[Slides] | Essential for an elevation pitch
 ## Dataset Features
 **Features** | **Type** | **Number Categories** | **Planned number categories** | **Description**
 ---|---|---|---|---